shangfei2014/wombats-learning/_posts/2015-01-09-panic-english.markdown

 -----------
 verb

 1. feel or cause to feel panic.
+The feeling of stress when something is wrong

 "We were running late to ship our product and our Delivery Lead and Product Manager started to panic!"